milescoler/spotify-analyzer/README.md

 2. Click "Analyze" to view insights
 3. Use the "Use Example Playlist" button to try a sample playlist

-## Screenshots
-[You can add screenshots here once you have them]

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License.

 ## Disclaimer
 This project is not affiliated with Spotify.
 It uses the Spotify Web API but is not endorsed by Spotify.